 President of the Association, 1887–88

-Presidential Address delivered to the AHA annual meeting in Washington, D.C.
+Annual address of the president of the American Historical Association, delivered in Washington, DC, December 26, 1888.
 Published in Papers of the American Historical Association, vol. III, no. 2 (1888), 33–56.

 The Early Northwest